 What About Pests?
 How Can I Keep My Herbs Safe?

 Pests can feel like the uninvited guests at your herb party, but don’t worry!
 A little vigilance goes a long way.
 Start by planting companion herbs that deter pests, like marigolds or nasturtiums.
-If you do spot some critters munching on your plants, a gentle spray of water can often do the trick.
-For a more targeted approach, mix a few drops of soap with water in a spray bottle.
+If you spot some critters munching on your plants, a gentle spray of water can often do the trick.
+Mix a few drops of soap with water in a spray bottle for a more targeted approach.
 It’s like giving your herbs a spa day while sending pests packing!

 Can I Grow Herbs Year-Round?